coder-mike/microvium/doc/microvium-vs-mjs.md

 mJS comes with built-in support for a number of platforms.
 You choose between these using `#define`s and there is some builtin detection (see `platform.h` in the mJS codebase).

-Microvium doesn't support specific platforms but instead provides a `port` file that you configure according to your needs, with the default port file being one that "just works" on all platforms but may be suboptimal on yours.
+Microvium doesn't support specific platforms but instead provides a `port` file that you configure according to your needs, with the default port file being one that "just works" on all platforms with a standard C runtime but may be suboptimal on yours.

 Something to note is that mJS `mjs_exec_file` and its builtin `load` function require file system access (they use `fopen` etc).